 Subgrantees are required to retain records of all dwellings that received Federal funds including LIHEAP, HUD, or USDA "weatherization" activities.
 Dwellings may be reweatherized if 15 years have passed since the completion of original services and quality control inspection.
-Nebraska has been advised that additional implementation guidance of the new reweatherization policy is forthcoming.
-Nebraska will ensure compliance with any additional DOE guidance.

 If a previously weatherized dwelling unit has been damaged by fire, flood, natural catastrophic weather or environmental occurrence, weatherization crews may return to a unit reported as a completion without regard to date of weatherization.
 10 CFR 440.18(f)(2)(ii).
 Local authorities must deem the dwelling unit(s) salvageable as well as habitable and if the damage to the materials is not covered by insurance or other form of compensation.
-The use of USDOE WAP funds is limited to eligible weatherization activities and the purchase and delivery of weatherization materials (WPN 16-7).
+The use of USDOE WAP funds is limited to eligible weatherization activities and the purchase and delivery of weatherization materials (WPN 23-6).
 No more than ten (10) percent of a Subgrantee's USDOE completions may be reweatherized without prior approval from the Department of Environment and Energy.